 Curly Cutting 101 With A Curl Expert

 Have a curly client that loves her curls?
 Want to know the best way to cut and style natural curls without damaging them?
 We got you!
 Curl master Evan Joseph (@evanjosephcurls) stopped by The BTC House in West Hollywood to spill his secrets for servicing clients with curly hair.
+Seriously, from scissors (his go-to ARC™ Scissors Designer 6" Phantom Scissor) to his diffusing techniques, we got you covered!
 Scroll down to get in the know and click here to purchase Evan’s entire curly cutting essentials class on BTC University.

 Cut With The Curl

 The most important thing to remember when cutting a curly client is to embrace the curl.
 Evan suggests these cutting tips to ensure curls won’t be disrupted.

 - Have the client come in for their appointment with the hairstyle they wear on a daily basis and cut the hair in its natural state.
 Curls are not uniform, so straightening the hair will create unpredictable results when the hair is worn naturally.

 - Start at the top: Curls at the top can be heavy and manipulate how the bottom section looks.
 Beginning the haircut at the top of the head will debulk and remove weight, allowing for more control when cutting the bottom and a better view of how the overall cut will look.

 - Curls are made up of alternating “C” shapes, some small and some large.
 Evan suggests cutting the hair in the curve of the bigger “C.” This will keep the integrity of the client’s curl pattern and help the ends to remain frizz free.